All physiotherapists must have appropriate indemnity as a condition of their registration with the Health and Care Professions Council (HCPC).

 The scheme covers you for all your individual physiotherapy work:

-- for all activities within the scope of physiotherapy practice – there is no list of ‘included’ activities but the treatment of animals and some professional footballers are excluded
+- for all activities within the scope of physiotherapy practice – there is no list of ‘included’ activities but the treatment of animals and some professional footballers, and acupuncture when used for fertility treatment are excluded

 - whether you are full or part time